Kozea/Radicale/DOCUMENTATION.md

 ##### The simple but insecure way

-Create the `users` file by hand with lines containing the user name and password separated by `:`.
+Create the `users` file by hand with lines containing the username and password separated by `:`.
 Example:

 ```htpasswd